Damocles-fr/jellyfin-imdb-episodes-heatmap-ratings-grid/README.md

 #### 6. Refresh the a Jellyfin TV series page.

-You should see an **IMDb Episodes Grid** drop-down section on series pages.

 ###### Alternatively, you can copy and paste the full script available on the GitHub rather than using cdn.jsdelivr.
 Note that this method does not support automatic updates.
-###### If you want to use it only in your web browser, or if you do not want to use the JS Injector plugin, you can install it with an extension like *Violentmonkey*.
+You can also install it only for your web-browser it with an extension like *Violentmonkey*.

 ## Technical